esno/yoga-bios-unlock/README.md

 ### Ignore platform check results

-If you know that you're on Lenovo Yoga Slim 7 (14ARE05) but either board version migh differ or BIOS version is currently not supported by this tool you can enforce a unlock.
+If you know that you're on Lenovo Yoga Slim 7 (14ARE05) but either board version might differ or BIOS version is currently not supported by this tool you can enforce an unlock.
 If you do please open a ticket/PR to notify me that your current BIOS version/board version works well.

 #### Enforce unlock your BIOS